 Yes, most New Yorkers scoff at the idea of spending New Year's Eve in Times Square, reciting the predictable list of gripes: it's too cold and too crowded; there aren't enough bathrooms; and, perhaps most worrisome: there isn't any liquor!
 Granted, these dissuading factors are pretty much constants, year after year.

-Still, while I've frozen my toes standing outside in frigid temps in years past, felt downright deprived without a champagne flute in hand, and even once dealt with an opportunist groper embedded in the shoulder-to-shoulder crowds, I still think it's a bucket-list experience that everybody should try out at least once (okay, admittedly, you can probably do without the groper).
+Still, while we've frozen our toes standing outside in frigid temps in years past, felt downright deprived without a champagne flute in hand, and even once dealt with an opportunist groper embedded in the shoulder-to-shoulder crowds, we still think it's a bucket-list experience that everybody should try out at least once (okay, admittedly, you can probably do without the groper).

 It's a free event that's first-come, first-served, so the earlier you show up on December 31, the better.
 The die-hards willing to stand around for nearly a dozen hours till midnight will start pouring in as early as 1pm, with some of the best viewing spots already claimed by midafternoon.
 At around 6pm, the New Year's Eve ball will be raised and lit, and as crowds become thicker throughout the late afternoon and early evening, police will begin closing streets at 43rd Street, moving northward.

 The NYPD will have security checkpoints set up for entry to the event, so be prepared for lines.

 Early birds will get the best views of the ball and the entertainment stages.
 Though note that the earlier you show up, the longer you'll have to stake out your spot, sans interruption: as crowds assemble and police barricades go up, those who leave in search of food or bathrooms will not be permitted to return to their places.

 On the flip side, while latecomers can still revel in the general atmosphere, they're unlikely to have a decent view of the ball or stages.